jpreardon/weighter/WORKLOG.md

 So, no real change here, other than me no longer calling this a hack :)

+Also...

+- Add tooltip back to line on graph.

+Working on #50

 ## 2024-08-29

 Remove dots from line graph.
 They cluttered things up too much on small screens.